stugee004/.github.io/README.md

 # Hyper Pong
 Hyper Pong - pong of the future.
-Unlock powerful abilities to defeat your opponent.
+Unlock powerful abilities to defeat your opponents.